antinatura/antinatura.github.io/uni/index.md

 ### ELE 019 - The Secret Life of Language

-**Description:** Introduction to sociolinguistics and the connections between language, identity, and power.
+**Description:** Foundations of sociolinguistics and the connections between language, identity, and power.
 Examines a range of linguistic issues, including the idea of standardisation, how language is structured, and the ethics of modern communication.

 **Coursework:**
 - Presentation on the discourse communities in my life.